saranya-manikandan-02/Wind-Turbine-Predictive-Maintenance-Using-Machine-Learning/README.md

 # Wind-Turbine-Predictive-Maintenance-Using-Machine-Learning
 This project explores the application of machine learning for predictive maintenance of wind turbines, focusing on the crucial geartrain component.
 With 76% of wind turbine failures occurring in the gearbox, this study investigates its fault scenarios and proposes a predictive maintenance system.
+Our project emphasis lies in the adaptability of the system in addressing faults.
+For highly faulty scenarios, our implementation allowed seamless gear changes to optimize performance and mitigate risks.
+Conversely, in cases of mild faults, the system prioritized continued operation, thereby extending operational longevity and maximizing efficiency.

-Project Title: Predictive Maintenance of Wind Turbines using Machine Learning
+Project Title: Wind Turbine Predictive Maintenance Using Machine Learning

 Description: